MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 A good description offers a clear and concise summary of the app’s features and allows Copilot for Microsoft 365 to efficiently discover and execute search operations.

 The guidelines related to description for Microsoft 365 apps are applicable.
 For more information, see [App descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#app-descriptions).
-In addition, you must ensure to meet the following guidelines for Copilot extensions:
+In addition, you must ensure to meet the following guidelines for Copilot agents:

 * Short description of app, parameter, command description, Semantic description and Operation ID must not include:
   * Instructional phrases, for example, “if the user says X”, “ignore”, “delete”, “reset”, “new instructions”, “Answer in Bold” or “Do not print anything“. [*Must-fix*]